VITA-Group/FasterSeg/README.md

 - Python 3
 - NVIDIA GPU + CUDA CuDNN

-Note that our experiments are done on NVIDIA GTX 1080Ti.
+This repository has been tested on GTX 1808Ti.
 Configurations (e.g batch size, image patch size) may need to be changed on different platforms.

 ## Installation
 * Clone this repo: